-Funding support under the Rule of Law Joint Programme, “Strengthening the Rule of Law in Liberia, comes from development partners-Sweden and Ireland
+Funding support under the Rule of Law Joint Programme, “Strengthening the Rule of Law in Liberia, comes from development partners-Sweden and Ireland.

-At a brief handover facilitated by UNDP, Elizabeth Harleman, Head of Cooperation of the Swedish International Development Agency and Rachel Fitzpatrick, Charge d’ affaires urged recipients to take responsibility for the full maintenance of the motorcycles in order to respond to the needs of the beneficiaries accessing services through the Rule of Law project.
+At a brief handover facilitated by UNDP, Elizabeth Harleman, Head of Cooperation of the Swedish International Development Agency and Rachel Fitzpatrick, Charge d’ affaires of Ireland urged recipients to take responsibility for the full maintenance of the motorcycles in order to respond to the needs of the beneficiaries accessing services through the Rule of Law project.

 Harleman and Fitzpatrick underscored the need to use the bikes to regularly monitor integrity institutions under the justice system, thus ensuring that services reach the most vulnerable population.

 They underscored the challenges associated with bad roads, noting that the use and maintenance of the assets will boost access to service providers by beneficiaries.

 Reiterating the comments from his colleagues from Sweden and Ireland, UNDP Resident Representative Pa Lamin Beyai stressed that maintenance of the bikes remains the full responsibility of the Civil Society Organizations, thus, they must not be used as personal assets but exclusively for the project.

 “These bikes are not to be used to transport goods and people, but for full monitoring of integrity institutions under the Justice sector, holding them accountable to the work that they do,” Beyai noted.